 Separated tongue makes on-off quite easy

-Tongueless constructions, or sometimes referred to as one-bootie constructions, get rid of the bulk for a more streamlined look and feel.
+Tongueless constructions, sometimes referred to as one-bootie constructions, get rid of the bulk for a more streamlined look and feel.
 However, they sometimes leave the opening difficult to adjust.
 The UA TriBase Reign 4 veers away from this construction and goes for a separated tongue, making it a lot easier to put on and take off.